 The Group has a core overdraft facility of £1.25m with HSBC plc.
 Management have assured themselves that this, together with other available short term funding, is adequate for the needs of the business based on the cash flow forecasts.

-This facility is due for renewal in June 2013.
-Management has received confirmation from HSBC that, based on their knowledge of the Group's performance, they do not see any reason that the facility should not continue to be provided until March 2014.
+The Group has marked seasonality in cash flows which is expected to continue and has been taken into account in assessing the working capital requirements.
+The overdraft facility is due for renewal in April 2014.
+Management has received confirmation from HSBC that, based on their knowledge of the Group's performance, they do not see any reason that the facility should not continue to be provided until March 2015.